kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ## 💡 Project Information

 **This repository is a part of the diploma thesis at the Faculty of [Electrical Engineering and Computing, University of Zagreb](https://www.fer.unizg.hr/), [Laboratory for Underwater Systems and Technologies](https://labust.fer.hr/) in the academic year 2023./2024.
-The main goal of the thesis is to develop a _model-informed path planning and control for autonomous vessels (Croatian: Modelski informirano globalno planiranje putanje i upravljanje autonomnoga plovila)_.**
+The main goal of the thesis is to develop a [_model-informed path planning and control for autonomous vessels (Croatian: Modelski informirano globalno planiranje putanje i upravljanje autonomnoga plovila)_](https://repozitorij.fer.unizg.hr/islandora/object/fer:12451).
+The goal of the project was to develop a modular software system architecture for global vessel path planning using the Robot Operating System 2 (ROS2) framework.
+The system is designed to be flexible and scalable, integrating OpenStreetMap data, RViz2 visualization tools, and advanced path planning algorithms.
+The architecture consists of three main stages: map creation, start-goal management, and path planning.
+Requirement of the project was to develop general path planning algorithm that can be used for any type of vessel.
+Thus, dynamic vessel model is not implemented in this project.**

-**The `documentation` directory contains the final thesis and IEEE conference paper submissions, offering an in-depth description of the project.**
+**The `documentation` directory contains the final thesis and IEEE conference paper submissions, offering an in-depth description of the project.
+The paper is writen in English so it can be used as a reference for the project, while the thesis is written in Croatian and it is yet to be translated.**

 &nbsp;